Jaya Prithvi Bahadur Singh

-Jaya Prithvi Bahadur Singh (23 August 1877 – 15 October 1940), was a humanist, peace advocate, writer and social activist from Nepal.
+His Highness Raja Sri Teen Jaya Prithvi Bahadur Singh (23 August 1877 – 15 October 1940), was the Raja of the Nepali vassal Princely state of Bajhang.
+He was known as a humanist, peace advocate, writer and social activist from Nepal.
 He devoted his life to social welfare and world peace.
 He is known mainly for humanitarianism, peace advocacy and human rights advocacy for education.
 He also contributed to the development of education, literature, journalism and health.

 Early life and education

 Raja Jaya Prithvi Bahadur Singh, the eldest son of Bajhangi King Bikram Bahadur Singh and Rani Rudra Kumari Singh (daughter of the then Prime Minister Jung Bahadur Rana) of Bajhang vassal State, was born on 20 August 1877 (7 Bhadra 1934 BS) in Chainpur, Bajhang.